payu-india/CMS-Chatbot/reference/split settlements/onboarding-child-merchants-apis/sub-account-listing-v3-api-hyundai.md

 ### Success Scenario

-* **Get Child Merchants - Success Scenario**: When they are searching using date range:
+* When they are searching using date range:

 ```plaintext
 {